Pratik28S/CODSOFT/Readme.md

 # CODSOFT - Java Development Internship Project

+As I am relatively new to GitHub, I'm continuously learning and working on improving my organization skills on this platform.
+Your understanding and feedback are greatly appreciated as I develop and enhance my proficiency.

 ## Introduction
 I am a beginner in Java development and started working on this project recently.
 This readme documents my progress and the tasks I've completed.